 Anytime a student carries a balance over $20 from a previous term, this will prevent viewing grades in SISWeb and prevent the release of official transcripts.
 Your past due balance must be paid below $20 to release this hold.

 What is a significant balance hold?
 SB Hold

-If you balance is above $2500 from a previous term, this will put a hold on your account and prevent registration for future terms.
-Your balance must be under $2500 in order to be eligible to register.
-If you cannot pay your balance contact the collections office at 541.552.6562 or email@example.com .
+If your balance is above $12,000 and you have a 21/22 FAFSA/ORSAA on file or your balance is above $7,000 and you do not have a 21/22 FAFSA/ORSAA on file, this will put a hold on your account and prevent registration for future terms.
+Your balance must be under these established thresholds in order to be eligible to register.
+If you need to discuss your account and potential payment options, contact our collections team at 541.552.6562 or firstname.lastname@example.org.